atomisticnet/xas-tools/README.md

    * Average aligned outputs with the correct weights to compute the XAS spectrum

 Most of this will be implemented in [`xas_tools.vasp`](./xas_tools/vasp.py).

+## Acknowledgments

+We acknowledge financial support by the U.S. Department of Energy (DOE) Office of Energy Efficiency and Renewable Energy, Vehicle Technologies Office, Contract No. DE-SC0012704.
+DFT calculations and machine-learning model construction made use of the Extreme Science and Engineering Discovery Environment (XSEDE), which is supported by National Science Foundation grant number ACI-1053575 (allocation no. DMR14005).
+Calculations were also performed on the computational resources of the Center for Functional Nanomaterials, which is a U.S. DOE Office of Science Facility, at Brookhaven National Laboratory under Contract No. DE-SC0012704.
+We also acknowledge computing resources from Columbia University’s Shared Research Computing Facility project, which is supported by NIH Research Facility Improvement Grant 1G20RR030893-01, and associated funds from the New York State Empire State Development, Division of Science Technology and Innovation (NYSTAR) Contract C090171, both awarded April 15, 2010.